0xAX/asm/content/asm_6.md

         ;; Call the `sys_write` system call.
         syscall

-        ;; Set the length of string we want to read from the standard input. mov rdx, BUFFER_SIZE
+        ;; Set the length of the string we want to read from the standard input. mov rdx, BUFFER_SIZE
         ;; Specify the system call number (0 is `sys_read`)
         mov rdi, SYS_READ